pramsey/pramsey.github.io/_posts/2014-06-17-examples-are-not-normative.md

 comments: True
 ---

-<p>Once, when I still had the energy, I was reading an [Open Geospatial Consortium](http://opengeospatialorg) specification document, and found an inconsistency between a directive stated in the text, and the examples provided to illustrate the directive.
-This seemed pretty important, since most "Humans" use the examples and ignore the text, so I raised it with the author, who replied to me: </p>
+Once, when I still had the energy, I was reading an [Open Geospatial Consortium](http://opengeospatialorg) specification document, and found an inconsistency between a directive stated in the text, and the examples provided to illustrate the directive.
+This seemed pretty important, since most "Humans" use the examples and ignore the text, so I raised it with the author, who replied to me:

-<blockquote>**"Examples are not normative"**</blockquote>
+> **"Examples are not normative"**

-<p>To me, this seemed to summarize in four words everything there was to dislike about the standards community: dismissive, self-referential ("normative"? really?), and unconcerned with real-world practice.
-One of the reasons I no longer have the energy. </p>
+To me, this seemed to summarize in four words everything there was to dislike about the standards community: dismissive, self-referential ("normative"? really?), and unconcerned with real-world practice.
+One of the reasons I no longer have the energy.